awemorris/PlayfieldEngine/docs/readme/wasm.md

 ## Files

 - Game Data
     - index.html       ...
 Wasm File
     - assets.pak       ...
 Asset File (replace this by your own)
 - Other
-    - web.exe ...
+    - picopico-web.exe ...
 Launcher for Windows

 ## On Windows